 Do Both if...

-The strongest combination — PRINCE2 Practitioner + PMP
+The strongest combination: PRINCE2 Practitioner and PMP together

 You are a UK-based PM who works across public and private sectors